spatialnetworkslab/vue-gg/docs/guides/legends.md

 </CodeDemoLayout>

-For gradient and discrete legends, either the `fill` or `fill-opacity` props may be used to encode `scale`.
-Applying transformations onto the data fed to `scale`, such as `binning`, will alter the placement of ticks and progression of colors to match the transformations.
+For gradient and discrete legends, either the `fill` or `fill-opacity` props may be used to encode the domain given to `scale`.
+Applying transformations onto the data fed to `scale`, such as `binning`, will alter the placement of ticks and the progression of colors to match the transformations.
+The progression of the colors for both legends is dictated by the spread of the tick values derived from `scale`.

 `vgg-symbol-legend` maps `scale` to a series of symbols, which are based on those available in the `symbol` mark.
-At least one of the `size`, `shape`, `fill`, `stroke`, `stroke-width` `stroke-opacity`, or `fill-opacity` properties must be specified.
-All properties used for this legend follow the same input domain as `scale` (but each property can have its own range).
-If different domains are given per property, the legend will follow that which is given to `scale`.
+At least one of the `size`, `shape`, `fill`, `stroke`, `stroke-width` `stroke-opacity`, or `fill-opacity` aesthetics must be specified.
+All aesthetics used for this legend follow the same input domain given to `scale`, but each aesthetic can have its own `range`.
+Even if different domains are given per aesthetic, the legend will follow that which is given to `scale`.

 <CodeDemoLayout>